I want to help others.

 Here’s my history:

 2018 – I had severe anxiety as I had just found out a friend of mine had been STD Panel testing positive.
 And they offered me screening every 12 months.
 I fussed with my GP and requested they take another smear; luckily, the lab didn’t reject it.
-The results of the exam were HPV+, with no abnormalities.
+The results of the exam were+, with no abnormalities.
 Is it back to routine recall?!

 Positive results

 2021 – Results are Virus+, no abnormalities 12-month recall.
 At this point, I was so unhappy with the lack of follow-up since my first invite compared to others.
-I raised my concerns with my GP (who was pretty clueless) after reading that after 3 HPV+ results, you should be invited to colposcopy.
+I raised my concerns with my GP (who was pretty clueless) after reading that after 3+ results, you should be invited to colposcopy.
 At this point, I mentioned on a couple of occasions I had some brownish spotting mid-cycle (I may have overplayed this and realised it was highly likely to be ovulation-related), so I felt I had no other choice but to play on this to get seen by an STD specialist.
 With my history, my GP requested a referral to colposcopy, which the hospital rejected, and then attempted to refer me to the gynaecology clinic, which was also rejected!

-I felt I had no other choice but to go for private HPV DNA Testing.
+I felt I had no other choice but to go for a private HPV DNA exam.
 The anxiety of having had this for so long (reading “most” people clear of it within 1-2 years isn’t helpful!) was consuming way too much of my mental capacity.
 I didn’t buy that the virus went away in between screenings and coincidentally “came back” just in time for my next smear (as my GP suggested).
 I tried everything to boost my immune system, AHCC back in 2015 and again in 2018 for 6 months both times (when it was affordable!); in 2021, all types of vitamins from high dose vit c, folate, b12, gut boosting visits, vit E, turmeric, beta-glucans, and the rest…drank green tea, ate healthy, exercised – I threw everything I could to boost my immune system to fight this thing, and nothing worked.

 A private consultation